 A water tank holding approximately 120,000 gallons of water would be maintained on the ECO Substation site for use during O&M. The water would primarily be used for temporary landscape irrigation, fire protection, and other standard facility uses.
 Monthly water use would range from 180 to 750 gallons of water, depending on the time of year and weather conditions.
 The water would be obtained from permitted municipal sources, groundwater sources, or a combination of both.
-Because the rate of surface recharge to the Jacumba Valley Groundwater Basin exceeds the amount used per year, the small volume of water required for O&M would not have an adverse effect on the existing groundwater supply should it be obtained from the on-site well.
+Because the rate of surface recharge to the Jacumba Valley Groundwater Basin exceeds the amount used per year, the small volume of water required for O&M would not have an adverse effect (under NEPA) on the existing groundwater supply should it be obtained from the on-site well.
 Under CEQA, long-term impacts to groundwater supplies would be less than significant (Class III).

 As described for Impact HYD-3, it is not likely that groundwater would be encountered during excavation for project construction, making impacts to groundwater due to dewatering unlikely.
 Where dewatering would be necessary, it would be for limited locations and for short durations.
-Therefore, adverse impacts associated with groundwater depletion would not occur due to dewatering during construction.
+Therefore, adverse impacts associated with groundwater depletion would not occur due to dewatering during construction under NEPA.
 Under CEQA, impacts would be considered less than significant (Class III).

-Construction of the Tule Wind Project is estimated to require approximately 17,512,000 gallons of water to support the water needs of the project for dust suppression and concrete mixing.
-Over a period of 60 to 72 days, when maximum road watering and foundation construction would occur simultaneously, the project would require the use of up to 250,000 gallons of water per day, requiring continuous pumping of 124 gallons per minute (24-hours per day, seven days per week) to support the water needs of the project for dust suppression and concrete mixing.
-The project is planning to obtain water from two wells, one on Rough Acres Ranch, and the other on the Ewijaapaavp Reservation, and will be submitting a Major Use Permit for water extraction.
+Construction of the Tule Wind Project is estimated to require approximately 17,512,00019 million gallons of water to support the water needs of the project for dust suppression and concrete mixing (Geo-Logic Associates 2011a).
+Over a period of 60 to 72 days, when maximum road watering and foundation construction would occur simultaneously, the project would require the use of up to 250,000 gallons of water per day, requiring continuous pumping of up to 124 gallons per minute (24-hours per day, seven days per week) to support the water needs of the project for dust suppression and concrete mixing.
+The project is planning to obtain water from two wells, one well 6a on Rough Acres Ranch, and the North Well the other in Thing Valley on the Ewiiaapaayp Reservation that, when combined, well testing has shown can produce approximately 118-130 gallons per minute (Geo-Logic Associates 2011b, 2011c, 2011d).
+The memorandum, Qualitative Estimate of Sustainable Yield, Thing Valley, San Diego County, California, prepared by Geo-Logic Associates and dated May 9, 2011, also indicates that the Thing Valley Well, which is located approximately 1 mile south of the North Well on the Ewiiaapaayp Reservation, is capable of producing an additional 18 to 30 gallons per minute (Geo-Logic Associates 2011c).
+Written confirmation has been received that the project has exclusive permission to use the water extracted from groundwater wells on Rough Acres Ranch and in Thing Valley on the Ewiiaapaayp Reservation (Iberdrola Renewables, Inc. 2011b, 2011c).
+The project applicant, and will be submitting a Major Use Permit for water extraction within the County's jurisdiction.
 The project has also received written confirmation from the Jacumba Community Service District (Lindenmeyer 2010) and Live Oak Springs Water Company (Najor 2010) of water supplies available to provide construction water to the project.
-Implementation of Mitigation Measure HYD-3 would ensure that impacts to the local groundwater during construction would not be adverse because these measures would ensure verification that sufficient groundwater existed prior to use of the three wells and that groundwater availability would not be affected throughout project construction.
+Implementation of Mitigation Measure HYD-3 would ensure that impacts to the local groundwater during construction would not be adverse because these measures would ensure verification that sufficient groundwater existed prior to use of the three-wells and that groundwater availability would not be affected throughout project construction.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a less-than-significant level (Class II).